Devansh-Gupta-Official/weather-website/README.md

 - Input Field: Allows users to enter the city name for weather information.
 - Search Button: Initiates the process of fetching and displaying weather data.
 - Display Area: Shows the temperature and weather description of the entered city.

+## **Usage**
+1. Enter the name of the city you want to check the weather for.
+2. Click the search button.
+3. View the temperature and weather description displayed on the page.

+## **APIs Used**
+OpenWeatherMap API: Used to retrieve weather data based on city names.

+## **Notes**
+- Ensure a stable internet connection for proper functioning, as the application relies on API data.
+- The API key used in the code (b641a78146673bacc47ea68ad0eea37e) is a placeholder.
+Replace it with your own valid OpenWeatherMap API key for production use.